unrealwork/atsd-use-cases/USMortality/README.md

 ### SQL Example 1 - Pneumonia and Influenza Deaths in Boston
 ------------------------------------------------------------

-After Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.
+Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.

 ```sql
 SELECT datetime, value, tags.*